jfgreen/jfgreen.uk/content/why-data-engineering.md

 the data is small but computationally expensive.
 Perhaps the data needs to be fetched from a distant machine running a strange and arcane legacy system.
-In these situations where performance starts to matter we need to pay attention to how the shape of the problem we are solving intersects with the strength and weaknesses of the hardware we are building on top of.
+In these situations where performance starts to matter we need to pay attention to how the shape of the problem we are solving intersects with the strengths and weaknesses of the hardware we are building on top of.

 This concept of designing software to take into account the design of the underlying hardware is sometimes expressed as "mechanical sympathy".
-This term was popularised by [Martin Thompson][2] and attributed it to the Formula 1 racing champion Jackie Stewart, who "believed the best drivers had enough understanding of how a machine worked so they could work in harmony with it".
+This term was popularised by [Martin Thompson][2] and attributed to the Formula 1 racing champion Jackie Stewart, who "believed the best drivers had enough understanding of how a machine worked so they could work in harmony with it".

-We can use this principal to guide many of the design choices we make when coming up with solution.
+We can use this principal to guide many of the design choices we make when coming up with solutions.
 For instance:

 - Data locality and [latency][3]: Are we fetching data from the CPU cache, memory, disk or network?
-- Memory vs computer trade-off: It is more efficient to pre-calculate values at the cost of use more memory?
+- Memory vs compute trade-off: It is more efficient to pre-calculate values at the cost of using more memory?
 - Parallelism: Would this be faster if we took advantage of more CPU cores?
 - Data oriented programming: Should my collection of data be represented as an array of structs, or a struct of arrays?
 Would vectorisation be faster?